Rise up and gather round for a ranking (and review) of all 115 songs from Def Leppard’s original studio albums!

 Certain Def Leppard songs can transport you to a different time the very moment you hear their opening notes — “Hysteria” unfailingly achieves this remarkable feat.

-Its meticulous, hypnotic rhythm and melodies work beautifully together and culminate into a rather unique arrangement for this tremendous song.
+Its meticulous, hypnotic rhythm and melodies work beautifully together and culminate into a rather unique arrangement on this tremendous song.

 It’s still a magical mysteria to this day.